ibrahim0814/js-blockchain-builder/readme.md

 }
 Do you want to validate this chain? yes
 Blockchain Validity: true
-Thanks for using Blockchain Maker!
+Thanks for using Blockchain Builder!
 ```